 - Balance transfer credit cards: If the majority of your debt is through credit cards, you can transfer your balances to a 0 percent APR credit card.
 These offers are typically temporary, but they might give you enough time to move your balances over and pay them off without the extra interest costs.
 Keep in mind that not all cards will approve your full balance; if you have lots of debt, you may still have to pay off some of your old cards with interest.

 - Debt management plans: Nonprofit credit counseling agencies can work with you to create a plan that’s best for your finances.
 You’ll make one monthly payment to the counseling agency and then it’ll pay off your debt for you.
 It will negotiate your rate and payment with lenders so you can get on a plan that won’t put you in a financial bind.

-But if a home equity loan is your best option, compare lenders, offers, rates and terms.
+If you’ve decided that a home equity loan is your best option for consolidating debt, start off by comparing lenders, offers, rates and terms.
 If you can’t get better terms or a lower interest rate than what you currently have, keep looking at what other lenders offer.
 Having a plan for how you’ll attack high-interest debt — and how you’ll repay your home equity loan or HELOC — can set up your finances for a more secure future.